 - TV Starter Boost - seven Sky entertainment channels, including Sky One, Sky Two, Sky Living and Sky Arts.
 This is included as standard with the Plus TV package.

-- Entertainment Boost - 30 more entertainment and factual channels, including Comedy Central, Fox, Watch, GOLD, and Discovery
+- Entertainment Boost - 30 more entertainment and factual channels, including Comedy Central, Fox, Watch, and GOLD

 - Entertainment Extra Boost - everything in the Entertainment Boost, plus kids and factual channels